adamsilver/fdpb/08-an-upload-form.md

 };
 ```

-*(Note, `e.preventDefault()` is called to allow the file to be dropped onto the drop zone.
-Without doing this, the browser will try and load the dropped file instead.)*

-Now we can change the styles of the drop zone with CSS:

 ```CSS
 .dropzone-dragover {
   /* styles here */
 }
 ```

+Notes:

+- `e.preventDefault()` is called to allow the file to be dropped onto the drop zone.
+Without doing this, the browser will try and load the dropped file instead.
-*(Note: we can't just use `:hover` because the feedback should only given when a user is dragging a file over the drop zone—not just that the cursor happens to be over the drop zone.)*
+- we can't just use `:hover` because the feedback should only given when a user is dragging a file over the drop zone—not just that the cursor happens to be over the drop zone.

 ### Dropping Files